U.S. Nuclear War Policy

 Noam Chomsky

 Noam Chomsky, by any measure, has led a most extraordinary life.
 In one index he is ranked as the eighth most cited person in history, right up there with Aristotle, Shakespeare, Marx, Plato and Freud.
-The MIT professor’s contributions to modern linguistics are legendary.
+His contributions to modern linguistics are legendary.
 In addition to his pioneering work in that field, he has been a leading voice for peace and social justice for many decades.
 Chris Hedges says he is “America’s greatest intellectual” who “makes the powerful, as well as their liberal apologists, deeply uncomfortable.”
-He is Institute Professor Emeritus in the Department of Linguistics and Philosophy at MIT and Laureate Professor of Linguistics and Haury Chair in the Program in Environment and Social Justice at the University of Arizona.
-At 92, he is still active; writing and giving interviews to the media all over the world.
-He is the author of scores of books, including Propaganda & the Public Mind, How the World Works, Power Systems and Global Discontents with David Barsamian.
+The New Statesman calls him “the conscience of the American people.”
+He is Professor Emeritus in the Department of Linguistics and Philosophy at MIT and Laureate Professor of Linguistics and Haury Chair in the Program in Environment and Social Justice at the University of Arizona.
+At 95, he continues to inform and inspire people all over the world.
+He is the author of scores of books, his latest are Consequences of Capitalism, Chronicles of Dissent and Notes on Resistance.

 Daniel Ellsberg

 Daniel Ellsberg was a company commander in the Marine Corps.
 In 1959 he joined the RAND Corporation as an analyst.
 In 1964 he was recruited to serve in the Pentagon under Robert McNamara.
-He precipitated a national political crisis in 1971 when he released the Pentagon Papers, a top-secret study of U.S. government decision-making about the Vietnam War.
+He precipitated a national political crisis when he released the Pentagon Papers, a top-secret government study about Vietnam.
+Kissinger called him “the most dangerous man in America.”
 He is the author of Secrets and The Doomsday Machine: Confessions of a Nuclear War Planner.
+He is the recipient of the Right Livelihood Award and the Olof Palme Prize for his “profound humanism and exceptional moral courage.”
+He was an outspoken supporter of other whistleblowers such as Edward Snowden, Julian Assange and Chelsea Manning.
+He died at the age of 92 in June 2023.

 Reviews